mighty-gerbils/gerbil/doc/reference/std/debug.md

 If the `tag` doesn't evaluate to `#f`, print the tag, then on separate lines the source of each expression `expr1` to `exprN` (as by `write`) followed by its single or multiple return values (as by `prn`).
+When an expression is preceded by a quoted form (as in `'form`) then that form is printed instead of the following expression (which can help when the expression is large and uninformative to print).
 Finally, return the values of the last expression `exprN`.

 You can easily wrap an expression in a `DBG` form so as to print its value,